Awesome Ways to See the Glaciers in New Zealand

 3. Kayak on a Glacial Lake

 Some of New Zealand’s most magnificent glaciers have lakes at their base, such as the glaciers in the Aoraki Mt Cook National Park.
 Plus, several lakes have been formed by the glaciers such as Lake Mapourika in Franz Josef, famous for its vivid reflections.
 This offers a unique perspective from the water.
+Find out more about kayaking tours on Viator and Tripadvisor.

 4. Hike Below a Glacier